How To Wear A Pocket Square

 The one point is another timeless classic.
 It's simple to execute but slightly more complicated then the straight edge.
 A well-folded point isn't just elegant; it creates the illusion of additional height in your torso area.
 It's an all-purpose fold that is perfect for more conservative suits or suits with thinner lapels.

 To achieve a one point, fold the square into quarters, positioning it so the square looks diamond shaped.
 Then fold the left and right corners to the center.
 It's a good idea to fold the bottom up nearly three quarters length to add a bit of rigidity so the point doesn't droop.
-The finished product should look like a crisp triangle peaking out of your pocket.
+The finished product should look like a crisp triangle peeking out of your pocket.

 For a reverse poof, follow the same steps but insert the square into your pocket upside down.